dshokouhi/home-assistant-obihai/README.md

 # Obihai custom component
-Obihai sensor for Home Assistant - All code current with release 0.99
+Obihai sensor for Home Assistant - All code current with release 2020.12

 Currently tested on obi110 and obi200.
-To install, place all files and folders under:
+To install, place `__init__.py` `manifest.json` and `sensor.py` under:

 `<config_dir>/custom_components/obihai/`